Mrs Helen Loach, Head of Prep School, BEd (Cantab)

 Girls are taken out of different lessons as much as possible for any additional tuition they receive but please be aware that some visiting music teachers only have a few pupils and therefore this means the opportunity for rotating the lessons impacted is curtailed.

 If you would like your daughter to take instrumental/singing lessons at school, please complete the form via the link below.
 The following options are available:

-Lily is in school 3 days a week, giving her the flexibility to avoid taking girls out of Maths and English, although in the immediate run up to the exam; mock exams and/ or the exams themselves may clash with core subjects.
+Lily is in school 3 days a week, giving her the flexibility to rotate sessions to avoid taking girls out of the same lesson more than once, although in the immediate run up to the exam; mock exams and/ or the exams themselves may clash with core subjects.

 The LAMDA syllabus not only develops specific creative and performance skills; it also develops life skills such as confidence, team work, motivation, resilience and responsibility.
 LAMDA tuition follows the syllabus of the London Academy of Music and Dramatic Art.
 Pupils work on solo and duologue acting, group acting and verse and prose/ public speaking delivery.
 They take a graded exam once a year and perform to parents at the end of each summer term.

 Lily Cooper trained at the Royal Central School of Speech and Drama, and as well as delivering LAMDA tuition she is the Education officer for Play On Words Theatre, meaning that she offer girls the chance to work with an active industry professional with 10+ years’ experience creating theatre for and with children and young people.

 LAMDA students work in small groups for 40 minutes a week to prepare for exams in LAMDA Acting , devising and the Verse and Prose Syllabus.

 The cost of a term’s tuition is £62.50 per half term and an exam fee of £55 is payable in addition.